nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 When entering dates into SchedUrMods, we accept multiple date formats to allow you to reduce how much you have to type.

-The accepted date formats in SchedUrMods:
+The accepted date formats in SchedUrMods are:
 - `dd/MM/yyyy HH:mm` or `dd/MM/yy HH:mm`
 - `dd/MM/yyyy HH` or `dd/MM/yy HH`
 - `dd/MM HH:mm`